Ah, one of life’s great debates: growing with soil or hydroponics, especially for your first grow.

 So why consider hydroponics at all if soil has come so far?
 Well for starters, advantages of hydroponics include offering the grower higher plant yields and automation, which for most people, are two very powerful motivations to switch away from the past, and move into the future.
 Let's take a more in-depth look at the two mediums:

-There are many different types and blends of soil available.
+When it comes to soil, there are many different types and blends of soil available.
+So what's what?

 Sand - Formed from bits of rock including limestone, quartz, granite, and shale.
 Drains water quickly.